akrayvo/riot-gallery-viewer/README.md

 ## Requirements

+- Material Icons are optionally automatically loaded from "http://googleapis.com/".
-- none (No jQuery or other libraries needed. only uses JavaScript, CSS, and HTML; will work on any modern web browser on any device)
+- The viewer does not user jQuery or any other libraries.
+It only uses JavaScript, CSS, and HTML, so will work on any modern web browser on any device.

 ## Gallery Components and Functionality
 A gallery is set up within an HTML tag container.
 Items are inside the container.
-Each item can include a full-sized image URL, a clickable element (usually an image thumbnail), and a caption (optional).
+Each item includes a full-sized image URL, a clickable element (usually an image thumbnail), and a caption (optional).
 When an item is clicked/selected in the gallery, the viewer opens with the full-sized image and caption (if set).
 The viewer also includes a close button, a previous image button, and a next image button.

 ## Installation

 Add **riot-gallery-viewer.min.css** and **riot-gallery-viewer.min.js** files to your project.

+Add the **riot-gallery** class to the gallery container element.

 ## Basic Example (HTML)
 An HTML image gallery with a class on that container.